E-12 Education: Strong Schools, Successful Students

 Building Safer Communities

-Outside of the legislature, Jamie is a prosecutor specializing in domestic violence crimes at the Hennepin County Attorney’s Office.
-She works alongside victim advocates and law enforcement to seek justice.
-At the Capitol, Jamie is a leading voice speaking up for victims of sexual assault, harassment and domestic violence.
+Jamie previously worked as a prosecutor specializing in domestic violence cases, working closely alongside victim advocates to seek justice.
+Jamie currently serves as the Chair of the Judiciary Finance & Civil Law Committee, and has chief authored numerous bills to improve our legal systems for everyone.
+Jamie is also a leading voice speaking up for victims of sexual assault, harassment and domestic violence.

 - Preventing violence and sexual harassment by proactively working with those affected to find solutions.